happypeter/edocs/soho.md

   - does not have to be ugly https://www.midwesthomes4pets.com/
   - cat litter box (if I ever need one)
     - https://youtu.be/BBU4xkklIg4?t=241
-- TODO: a shelf from the wardrobe doors
-  - put the shelf next to the shoe cabinet to form an entryway
-  - build some shoe box for boots
-- sizes: - big desk size 110x220cm - billie's desk 160x80cm - main area size 358x458cm - most wall 28cm - window 195cm
-- pitfalls
+- clock
-  - clock is nice, but be sure to make it nose-less
+  - owning one is nice, but be sure to make it nose-less
 - projector is nice to have
   - https://www.bilibili.com/video/BV1kt4y1Y7z3?t=5m40s